 Various New Zealand enactments require assurance practitioners to comply with the auditing and assurance standards issued by the XRB (including professional and ethical standards for assurance practitioners).

 The NZAuASB is the sub-board of the XRB with delegated authority to develop and issue auditing and assurance standards.
 These are issued under section 12(b) of the Financial Reporting Act 2013.
 They have legal standing.

-There are four suites of standards:
+There are five suites of standards: